 Rh disease occurs during pregnancy.
 It happens when the Rh factors in the mom’s and baby’s blood don’t match.
 It may also happen if the mom and baby have different blood types.

 How sickle cell disease affects pregnancy depends on whether you have sickle cell disease or sickle cell trait.

 Detailed information on thyroid conditions and pregnancy

 Toxoplasmosis is not only harmful to moms-to-be, but also to their unborn babies.
 If you haven't heard of toxoplasmosis, you'll definitely want to brush up on this new word.

 Genetic changes come in 2 main types: chromosome abnormalities and single-gene defects.

 A woman with a multiple pregnancy needs more calories and nutrients, more frequent prenatal visits, and more rest.

-Alcohol consumption by the mother is a leading cause of preventable birth defects in the fetus.
+Drinking alcohol while pregnant is a leading cause of birth defects in a baby.
 In addition, the risk for miscarriage and stillbirth increases with alcohol consumption.
 Read on to learn more.

 Having more than one baby is especially exciting—and complicated.
 Find out what to watch for, including a greater chance of anemia and preterm birth.

 Gestational diabetes is a type of diabetes that happens during pregnancy.
 The symptoms of gestational diabetes usually go away after delivery.
 But sometimes they do not, or you may develop type 2 diabetes later.